coolkidscoding/IntroductoryJava/Lessons/Lesson03/Lesson03.md

 ## What is Object Oriented Programming?

 Java is an objected oriented language.
 It allows users to model real world objects in code.
 The main aim of OOP is to bind together data and functions into one unit.
+The definining principles of OOP wil lbe discussed in more detail below.
+First lets discuss a little about the mechanics behind OOP.

 A _class_ is a template for an object and an _object_ is an instance of a class.
 When an object is created it inherits all the methods and data from its class.

+    class ClassName {
+        // attributes
+        // methods
+    }

 ## Create a simple class